 There's a good chance if we wake up to it.

-You know, that's it's it's a crazy problem.
+You know, it's a crazy problem.

 People are starting to notice.

-And I think conversations like this, more people talking about it are part of what makes that difference.
+And I think conversations like this, more people talking about it, are part of what makes that difference.

 Well, Nate, I want to thank you for joining System Update.